Selective Address Mobility

 default-drop forwarding policy.
 The managed exceptions are narrow:

-WireGuardInterface opens its Linux UDP listen port in INPUT, and
+WireGuardInterface opens its Linux UDP listen port in INPUT, and the typed

 Overlay And Federation Addressing On Cloud Nodes